 Who is funding the Young People’s Foundations?

-Currently, the main funders of the three YPFs are John Lyon’s Charity, City Bridge Trust, the local authorities and Locality.
+Currently, the main funders of YPFs are John Lyon’s Charity, City Bridge Trust, London Borough of Camden, London Borough of Hammersmith & Fulham and Westminster City Council.

 Discussions are being held with a variety of other interested funders, clinical commissioning groups and housing associations.
 YPFs are actively pursuing engagement from the corporate sector.